 - Falls and major injury

 - Medication management

-The Annual Report uses recompiled quality indicator data for the four quarters of 2021–22, including source data that were not complete when compilations were first made to meet quarterly reporting timetables (in published quarterly reports on GEN).
+This Annual Report uses recompiled quality indicator data for the four quarters of 2022–23, including source data that were not complete when compilations were first made to meet quarterly reporting timetables (in published quarterly reports on GEN).
 It provides descriptive material about the quality indicators, insights into data completeness and data quality, and technical notes for interpretation of quality indicator data.